Chapter 6: Syntax

 - Arguments are phrases that correspond to the participants or actors involved in a sentence’s predicate.
 They are typically noun phrases, but it’s possible to have arguments of other types (usually prepositional phrases or whole clauses).

 In the following sentences the arguments are in bold and the predicate is italicized.

 Predicates can be classified by their transitivity, which is the number of arguments they take.
 (This is also sometimes called the valency of a predicate.)
 The words for transitivity are based on the number of objects a predicate takes.

-- One argument (the subject); no object.
+- An intransitive predicate takes one argument (the subject); no object.

-controls agreement on the verb.
+- Subjects almost always appear before the predicate in English, and control agreement on the verb.
 If the subject is a pronoun, it is in nominative case (I, we, you, he, she, it, they)

 - Direct object

 - Objects usually appear after the verb in English.
 If the direct object is a pronoun, it is in accusative case (me, us, you, him, her, it, them)

 - Indirect object: